AMBATIPRANAV/Coursera-Capstone-Project/README.md

 # Predicting of Popular Recipes

-The learning project from the DataCamp practical exam for Data Scientist Professional Certificate.
-The goals is to predict popular recipes (recipes with high traffic) on the fictional website by their features.
+The capstone project from the IBM Final Capstone Project for Data Scientist Professional Certificate.
+The goals is to predict popular recipes (recipes with high traffic) on the top 5 food recipe websites.

 Libraries: numpy, pandas, seaborn, matplolib, sklearn.